xavierloeraflores/Disaster-Relief-Robot/writeup.md

 #### Intelligence

 The robot is able to adapt to its environment to find its objectives.
-Despite encountering obstacles, the robot it able to intelligently navigate around them and find its objectives.
+Despite encountering obstacles, the robot is able to intelligently navigate around them and find its objectives.
 The robot is also able to intelligently mark its objectives as found once it has reached them.

 ## Further Prototype Improvements

-There are many improvements that can made to the robot to support its disaster relief endeavors.
+There are many improvements that can be made to the robot to support its disaster relief endeavors.
 The main issue with the robot is that it has no way to access space completely blocked off by obstacles.
 The following are potential physical improvements that can be made to the robot to mitigate this issue:

 - Flight: The robot can be equipped with a flight mechanism that allows it to fly over obstacles.
 This would allow the robot to access areas that are completely blocked off by obstacles.
 - Mechanical Arms: The robot can be equipped with mechanical arms that allow it to move obstacles out of the way.
 This would allow the robot to access areas that are partially blocked off by obstacles.
 - Drill: The robot can be equipped with a drill that allows it to drill through obstacles.
 This would allow the robot to access areas that are partially blocked off by obstacles.

-Alternatively, the robot can improve it's performance and learning through the use of reinforced learning and advanced search algorithms.
+Alternatively, the robot can improve its performance and learning through the use of reinforced learning and advanced search algorithms.

 - Reinforced Learning: The robot can be equipped with reinforced learning to improve its performance.
 Reinforced learning would allow the robot to learn from its mistakes and improve its performance over time if we reward/penalize the robot on its effectiveness for searching a space.
 This would allow the robot to learn how to navigate environments more efficiently and find more survivors in a shorter amount of time.